All SEO should start with an SEO Audit. You need to arm yourself with information, after all, big data sets you free!

 Does the page use frames? – Frame content cannot be read by search bots

-Does the page have flash?
+Does the page include flash?

-Does the site have a Robots.txt file?
+Do you have a Robots.txt file?

 Has the sitemap been submitted to Google Web Master Tools?